SuadeLabs/fire/documentation/properties/purpose.md

 ### int_on_sft
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **Securities Financing Transactions**.

+### int_on_asset

+Describes an account that holds the amount of interest receivable/payable reported in a Profit and Loss report and where the interest amount originates from assets

 ### int_on_bond_and_frn
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **bonds and Floating Rate Notes**.

 ### int_on_bridging_loan
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **bridging finance loans**.

+### int_on_liability

+Describes an account that holds the amount of interest receivable/payable as reported in a Profit and Loss report and where the interest amount originates from liabilities

 ### int_on_mortgage
 Describes an account that holds the amount of interests receivable/payable as reported in a Profit and Loss report and where the interest amount originates from **loans secured on dwellings**.